-Moore was the primary sponsor of 1 bill that was enacted:
+Moore was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Moore sponsors bills primarily in these issue areas:

 - H.R.
 5117: Securing American Classrooms Act of 2023

 - H.Res.
 588: Expressing the sense of the House of Representatives that research and promotion boards …